abskjha/abskjha.github.io/index.md

 ## Bio

-I am a doctoral student at KU Leuven, Belgium.
-I am advised by [Prof. Tinne Tuytelaars](https://homes.esat.kuleuven.be/~tuytelaa) at PSI division, Departement Elektrotechniek (ESAT).
-My PhD research is focused on multimodal representation learning in the direction of robust and interpretable representations.
+I am an ELLIS doctoral student at KU Leuven, Belgium.
+I am advised by [Prof. Tinne Tuytelaars](https://homes.esat.kuleuven.be/~tuytelaa) at PSI division, Departement Elektrotechniek (ESAT), and co-supervised by [Dr. Yuki Asano](https://yukimasano.github.io/).
+My PhD research is focused on representation learning in the direction of robust and interpretable representations.

 Prior to joining the doctoral school I have spent a brief time visiting [IISc Bangalore](http://iisc.ac.in) as a Project Assistant at [MALL Lab](malllabiisc.github.io/), working with [Dr. Partha Pratim Talukdar](talukdar.net), [Dr. Anirban Chokraborty](cds.iisc.ac.in/news/author/anirban/) and [Dr. Anand Mishra](https://researchweb.iiit.ac.in/~anand.mishra/) on a project on Weakly supervised video understanding using Knowledge Graphs (KG).

  I completed my Masters (MS) at [IIIT Hyderabad](https://iiit.ac.in/), where I was jointly advised by  [Prof. C. V. Jawahar](http://faculty.iiit.ac.in/~jawahar/) and [Prof. Vinay P. Namboodiri](https://www.cse.iitk.ac.in/users/vinaypn/) at [Center for Visual Information Technology](http://cvit.iiit.ac.in/).
-My masters research was focused on computer vision and machine learning for solving Visual Speech Recognition (VSR) which lies at the intersection of multiple modalities like videos (speech videos) audios (speech audio) and texts (Natural language).
+My masters research was focused on solving Visual Speech Recognition (VSR) which lies at the intersection of multiple modalities like videos (speech videos) audios (speech audio) and texts (Natural language).
 I have also worked in the space of Image stylization for enabling cross-modal transfer of style.

 <!--I am a Computer Science MS student at IIIT Hyderabad.
 I am advised by [Prof. C. V. Jawahar](http://faculty.iiit.ac.in/~jawahar/) and co-advised by [Prof. Vinay P. Namboodiri](https://www.cse.iitk.ac.in/users/vinaypn/) at [Center for Visual Information Technology](http://cvit.iiit.ac.in/).
 -->